 From 11am – 4pm, you’ll be able to get a ‘behind-the-scenes’ look at what goes on at the Staverton site, with the opportunity to take to the skies on helicopter pleasure flights and trial flying lessons.
 There’ll also be refreshments, bouncy castles, a hot air balloon, fire engines, classic cars and other attractions to entertain the family.
-Weather and serviceability permitting, a Spitfire flypast is also planned at around 2pm.
-A free shuttle bus will be running throughout the day to take visitors to the Jet Age Museum too.
+Weather and serviceability permitting, a Spitfire and a hurricane flypast are also planned at around 2pm.

 Operations director, Darren Lewington said: – “Our open days have proven popular in the past and we very much enjoy inviting the public on site to see what goes on at their local airport.
-This year is, or course, a special anniversary, exactly 80 years to the day that the airport was officially opened.
-That said, we’re hoping for better weather as that official opening was rained off!
+Last year we were lucky enough to have glorious sunshine so here’s hoping this year will be the same and we look forward to welcoming you all again”

 Admission to the event is free, but donations to the Airport’s chosen charity, fly2help will be requested.